Table of Contents

 Method 3.
 Check and fix file system errors (4-5 minutes)

-Applies to: fix corrupted file system or existing errors, making device not opening
+Applies to: fix corrupted file system or existing errors, making the device not opening

 To do so, you can either use disk error checking tools or cmd command to check and fix existing file system errors on your device.